-Given the success of the Phase I Space to Grow Program, the District's Board of Commissioners authorized expansion of the program to fund GI at up to thirty schools, which started in 2015, and will continue through 2022, with a total investment by the District of approximately \$15 million.
-These projects will not only address localized flooding but will also serve to educate students, parents, and school staff about the benefits of GI.
-The District also invested up to \$1,000,000 to fund project design at ten schools.
+Given the success of the Phase I Space to Grow Program, the District's Board of Commissioners authorized expansion of the program to fund GI at up to thirty schools, which started in 2015, and continued through 2022, with a total investment by the District of over \$15.8 million.
+These projects not only address localized flooding but also serve to educate students, parents, and school staff about the benefits of GI.
+The District also invested nearly \$967,000 to fund project design at ten schools.

-Between 2015 and 2020, the District contributed funding and technical support towards the installation of green infrastructure at 21 CPS schools, providing over 3.7 million gallons of DRC as detailed in the following tables.
-In 2021, additional Space to Grow projects were completed at five CPS schools which added 1,079,595 gallons of DRC, which have been added to the tables.
+Between 2015 and 2022, the District contributed funding and technical support towards the installation of green infrastructure at 30 CPS schools, providing over 6.5 million gallons of DRC as detailed in the following tables.
+A new IGA for future projects is in negotiations.